top of page

 Getting Started with Lilygo Devices

-You can get a private secure mesh cluster up and running with nothing more than a couple of Lilygo T-Deck devices!
+We offer our own in-house designed & built hardware, but you can get a private secure mesh cluster up and running with nothing more than a couple of Lilygo T-Deck devices!
 You can also experiment with more mesh communicators, links, antennasLoRa amps, and more.

 1. Get Some Devices